syu-kuri/Spla3bot/README.md

 ## How to use the command
 **Mention**
 ```
-@Spla3Bot 現在のナワバリ
+@Spla3Bot regular now
 ```
 **Slash Command**
 ```
-/現在のナワバリ
+/regular now
 ```
 **Command**
 ```
-!次のナワバリ
+!regular now
 ```

 ## List of commands
 ### View current stage information
-* `現在のナワバリ` ...
+* `regular now` ...
 Returns the current Navavari stage information.
-* `現在のバンカラチャレンジ` ...
+* `challenge now` ...
 Returns the stage information of the current challenge match
-* `現在のバンカラオープン` ...
+* `open now` ...
 Returns stage information for the current open match
-* `現在のサーモンラン` ...
+* `coop now` ...
 Returns the current Salmon Run stage and buki information
 ### View next stage information by relative specification
-* `次のナワバリ` ...
+* `regular next` ...
 Returns stage information for the next Navarari
-* `次のバンカラチャレンジ` ...
+* `challenge next` ...
 Returns stage information for the next challenge match
-* `次のバンカラオープン` ...
+* `open next` ...
 Returns stage information for the next open match
-* `次のサーモンラン` ...
+* `coop next` ...
 Returns stage and buki information for the next Salmon Run
 ### View stage information for the next 24 hours from the current stage
-* `すべてのナワバリ` ...
+* `regular all` ...
 Return stage information for up to 12 Navarari
-* `すべてのバンカラチャレンジ` ...
+* `challenge all` ...
 Returns stage information for up to 12 challenge matches
-* `すべてのバンカラオープン` ...
+* `open all` ...
 Returns stage information for up to 12 open matches
-* `すべてのサーモンラン` ...
+* `coop all` ...
 Returns up to 12 Salmon Run stages and buki information

 ## Example of command execution
 <div align="center"><img src="docs/img/example.png" width="400"/></div>